magadanskiuchen/com.magadanski.core/README.md

 The framework includes a generic wrapper class for usage of exceptions -- `Exception`.

 This is also extended as `TypeException`, which is triggered by some framework classes when argument type mismatch occurs.

+### Language Reference

+For more information on this and other packages of the JS framework please refer to the [com.magadanski JS Framework Language Reference](http://magadanskiuchen.github.io/com.magadanski.core/)